jameshegarty/rigel/README.md

     given f:A->RV(B) has type V(A)->RV(B)
     modules.waitOnInput( f:Module )

 *waitOnInput* is typically for internal compiler use only.
 Modules with *A->RV(B)* type have ambiguous behavior, because they do not define how the module will behave with invalid input.
-This higher-order modules provides one possible semantic:
+This higher-order module provides one possible semantic:

-if f is ready, f with execute iff input valid is true (i.e. it waits on input). if f is not ready, inner will always run (input data is undefined).
+if *f* is ready, *f* with execute iff input valid is true (i.e. it waits on input). if *f* is not ready, inner will always run (input data is undefined).

 This is useful for implementing modules that upsample data.
 If they are ready to read the input, the module will only ever see valid data.
-If they are not ready (i.e. are generating data themselves), input data is irrelevant.
+If they are not ready (i.e. are generating data themselves), input data is irrelevant so the module runs regardless.

 Streams
 -------